ai4reason-institute/ai4reason-institute.github.io/veroff-aim-proof.md

 ---
-title: Breakthrough Prover9 Proof by Bob Veroff
+title: Significant Prover9 Result
 description: Commutative AIM proven nilpotent of class 3 with advanced Prover9 methods
 theme: minima
 ---

-# Breakthrough Prover9 Proof by Bob Veroff
+# Significant Prover9 Result

 **October 7 2025 — Albuquerque, NM**
-**[AI4REASON co-founder Bob Veroff](https://www.cs.unm.edu/~veroff/)** has announced a major milestone in automated reasoning:
+**[AI4REASON co-founder Bob Veroff](https://www.cs.unm.edu/~veroff/)** has announced an important result in automated reasoning:
 Prover9 has produced a **complete proof that the commutative AIM theory (AIM + x * y = y * x) is nilpotent of class 3**.

 While the result is not new mathematically — given the previously established proof of nilpotency class 3 for AIM by **Michael Kinyon** and **Petr Vojtěchovský** — it represents a **significant achievement in automated reasoning**.